Community arts activist:

 He's been an independent curator since 1988, presently Art Director

-for the New Haven Free Public Library, since September 2005. --
+for the New Haven Free Public Library, from September 1, 2005 to

-in the Yale campus area of New Haven, Connecticut, until the Cinema
+Square Cinema Gallery in the Yale campus area of New Haven, Connecticut,

 in downtown Bridgeport from 2003 to 2007, and